oscar-barlow/coding-notes/ruby-objects.md

 Everything in Ruby is an object.
 Except for blocks.
 And even then, some blocks are objects (Procs and lambdas).

 ## Strings
 Ruby knows you want something to be a string when you put `''` or `""` around it.
+Note, string interpolation doesn't work on strings enclosed in `''`.
 Typically you use a string to display text or export something out of your program.

 If you want to make a multiline string, nest it in three double-quotes, e.g.: